dvidelabs/config/README.md

 Users often share their dotfiles on github no so much for social reasons as because it makes it very simple to bootstrap new hosts with these dotfiles.
-It is much more difficult to pull from a private repository because it requires upload of ssh keys which may not be desirable.
+It is much more difficult to pull from a private repository because it requires upload of private ssh keys on one host fot fetch dotfiles on another host which may not be desirable.

-Here we present the reverse setup where a local repository can be pushed to a remote private server without any public hosting.
-There is not magic to this, these are just scripts to automate this.
+Here we present the reverse setup where a local repository can be pushed to a new remote private server.
+This server must have a public ssh key uploaded but then the config scripts take over without requiring any separate hosting.

-We use the novel approach already developed by others where we define a `config` shell function the calls git with a detached `--work-tree`.
+For actual dotfile management we use the novel approach already developed by others where we define a `config` shell function the calls git with a detached `--worktree`.
 This requires no scripts and nearly no configuration at all.
 Still, we present a few scripts to help this process.

 Apologies for several typos below - this was written in a haste for others to use.
 The scripts have been used in production for a while.